Bhanug9100/Business-Case-Study-TARGET-SQL/README.md

 - Find the month on month no. of orders placed using different payment types.
 - Find the no. of orders placed on the basis of the payment installments that have been paid.

+## Conclusion📌

+Now that you're armed with questions and a powerful dataset, it's time to embark on your Target data EDA journey.
+Feel free to fork this repository, clone it to your local machine, and start diving into the code and data.

+Remember, the more we learn from this data, the better we can help Target continue to Deliver the  millions of orders around the world! 🏌️‍♀️🛒

+Happy coding! 🚀👨‍💻🛒